Jephuff/namespace-hoc/README.md

 # composeNS

+> Namespaces are one honking great idea -- let's do more of those!

 composeNS is namespaced compose function that can be used with recompose to avoid prop name collision.

 ## Usage